green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/memory-used-cgroup-container.md

 ### Input Parameters

 - args
-  - `-s`: container-ids seperated by commas
+  - `-s`: container-ids separated by commas
   - `-i`: interval in milliseconds

 By default the measurement interval is 100 ms.